jpr86/CHECKMATE/README.md

 For more information, see the README file in the simdis folder.

 CHECKMATE is the intellectual property of Jeff Ridder, now being open-sourced under a permissive Apache 2.0 license.
-If you have any comments, questions, feature requests, please contact: checkmate.air.combat.sim.team@gmail.com.
-Enjoy!